jcrossley3/infinibox/torquebox-2x/jboss/standalone/configuration/README.md

 This is the default JBoss AS 7 standalone-ha.xml, modified to enable HornetQ clustered functionality.
 This would be suitable for a multiple machine configuration.

 ### standalone-ha-server-01.xml ##
-This is JBoss AS 7 standalone-ha.xml configuration suitable for running two instances of the application server in standalone mode on the same host.
-For example:

->
-> ./standalone.sh -b 192.168.1.65 --server-config standalone-ha-server01.xml
->
-> ./standalone.sh -b 192.168.1.66 --server-config standalone-ha-server02.xml
->
->

 When running two instances of JBoss AS 7 *standalone* (e.g. standalone-ha-server-01 and standalone-ha-server-02) on the same host, you must configure independent paths for the HornetQ journal, largemessages, and paging folders:

 >